Perfect Brandy Manhattan Recipe

 Cocktail FAQs

-If you’re a brandy lover, the sidecar and the Brandy Alexander are two of the most popular brandy cocktails.
+If you’re a brandy lover, the Brandy Alexander or the sidecar are two of the most popular brandy cocktails.
+Try next my Cherry Bakewell cocktail, which is a sidecar-style cocktail made with brandy, amaretto, and cherry liqueur.

-Vermouth is wine, and fortified wines will last longer than other open bottles of wine.
-If you keep your vermouth in the refrigerator, it will still be delicious for one to months after opening.
+Vermouth is a fortified wine, so it can last longer than other wines.
+Store your vermouth in the refrigerator, and it will still be delicious for one to two months after opening.

 Love cocktails and want to explore more?
 Read all about classic cocktails and bartender basics or join this year’s 52 weeks of cocktails challenge!